gurdiga/UnschoolingDiscussion/index.md

 layout: home
 ---

-## The static copy of the “Always Learning” Yahoo! group on unschooling.
+**The static copy of the “Always Learning” Yahoo! group on unschooling: https://groups.yahoo.com/neo/groups/AlwaysLearning.**

 How and why does unschooling work?
 What kind of parents and parenting does it take?
 What will help, and what will hinder?